 The amount of channel churn you’re seeing can also help you determine your partners' engagement (and even make proactive decisions that can prevent losses).
 Because the costs of on-boarding new partners are relatively high, it’s much better to maintain existing relationships than acquire new channel partners.

-You’ll need to examine your partner program’s churn rate closely to assess whether there’s a flaw in your partner qualification criteria, your partner onboarding process, or even your partner program communication strategy that’s causing partners to leave en masse.
+You’ll need to examine your partner program’s churn rate closely to assess whether there’s a flaw in your partner qualification criteria, your partner onboarding process, or even your partner program communication strategy that’s increasing partner churn.
 It might simply be that you need to guarantee a greater commitment upfront to qualify these channel partners better.
 A high churn rate could point to something more serious, like an ineffective sales model.
 On the other hand, a low churn rate can indicate that you have the right people on board and that your program is working as it should.

 Metric #5 - Partner Satisfaction